This post was originally published on this site

 1. Security Risk

 The security risk posed by the internet is relatively high compared to physical danger.
 Cyber risk can result in financial loss and reputational damage too.
 Many businesses collect data about their customers, such as their name, address, IP address which is accessible on What Is My IP, phone number, and other personal details.
-Without proper measures, businesses and their customers are at risk.
+Without proper cybersecurity measures, businesses and their customers are at risk.

 Therefore, it is vital to have robust cybersecurity.
 It can be as basic as keeping the system updated or installing an antivirus.
 The key here is to take precautions.
 Small businesses should also have a mitigating strategy ready if they ever become prey to cybercrime.